Charging Goal Zero Power Stations With Third-Party Panels

 Note that the positive from your panel should always go into the positive red wire on the adapter, or you have the wrong cable.
-The red piece of the Anderson Power Pole should then always go into the bottom red part on the Yeti.
+The red piece of the Anderson Power Pole should then always go into the red Anderson part on the Yeti.